Readers question: What exactly are the solutions to the EU crisis?

-Problem of Government Debt.
+Problem of Government Debt

 - Debt Consolidation.
 Greece is bankrupt.
 They will need a partial debt default.
 The EU shouldn’t try to prop up Greece when there is no chance of repayment.
-They should allow Greece to default, then they should concentrate on strengthening position of countries like Italy which should be able to repay debt, but may face liquidity constraints (temporary shortage of money due to market fears)
+They should allow Greece to default, then they should concentrate on strengthening the position of countries like Italy which should be able to repay debt, but may face liquidity constraints (temporary shortage of money due to market fears)

 - Growth. the EU and ECB have to see the importance of economic growth.
 At the moment, the only policy recommendations seem to be spending cuts and austerity, but this is pushing countries into a negative spiral of lower growth, higher unemployment and lower tax revenues.

-- Supply side policies to improve competitiveness and efficiency.
+- Supply-side policies to improve competitiveness and efficiency.
 Important for economies like Portugal and Greece

 The Economist does a good job in offering solutions to crisis Europe’s Crisis

-Mervyn King also talks about the need to rebalance the world economy – too much spending in West, too little in East.
+Mervyn King also talks about the need to rebalance the world economy – too much spending in West, too little in the East.